loomio/loomio_help/content/user_manual/getting_started/starting_a_group/index.md

 Have a discussion with your group about using Loomio.

 - **What problem** are you trying to solve with a new tool? _For example: Including people who can't attend meetings, better documentation, or to keep making progress between meetings._
-- **What is Loomio for?** How are we going to use it, _eg, decisions, input, or just reporting?_
+- **What is Loomio for?** How are you going to use it, _eg, decisions, reporting, mass engagement, or just input?_
-- **Who's involved?** Does everyone in the group need to use it?
+- **Who's involved?** Who will support conversations to be productive, or facilitate?
 - What kind of **behaviour** is welcome, and what's not ok?
 - How will Loomio complement your **existing processes**?

-Some people will be apprehensive about adopting a new piece of software for online decision-making.
+Some people will be apprehensive about adopting a new piece of software for online decision making.
 Talk to people in your group to work through any concerns.

 - Starting simple can help, especially with pre-existing **routines**
 - Agree on the **scope** and trial it; offer a date when it will be reviewed.